Gummalalikhitha/Aisova-CRM/README.md

 # Aisova Technologies Private Limited - Customer Management REST API

 ## 📖 Project Overview
-This project is a secure, production-ready Customer Management REST API developed as a technical assessment for Aisova Solutions Pvt Ltd. It serves as the core backend module for a CRM platform, enabling standard CRUD operations, robust validation, and custom search functionalities.
+This project is a secure, production-ready Customer Management REST API developed as a technical assessment for Aisova Technologies Pvt Ltd. It serves as the core backend module for a CRM platform, enabling standard CRUD operations, robust validation, and custom search functionalities.

 ## 🚀 Technology Stack
 * **Language:** Java 17